nuagenetworks/vspkdoc/_sources/v6/nubgpneighbor.rst.txt

 ----------

-- ``bfd_enabled``: Enable or disable Bidirectional Forwarding Detection for this BGP neighbor
+- ``bfd_enabled``: Enable or disable Bidirectional Forwarding Detection for this BGP neighbor.
+Not Applicable for third-party Netconf Gateways.

 - ``ip_type``: It can be either IPv4 or IPv6